DieRandomDie/lyrfuckery/README.md

-Adds a toggle to remove all non-toggleable globals.

-Adds a kill per hour tracker to left sidebar.
+- Adds a kill per hour tracker to left sidebar.

+- Adds two checkbox near chat button to clean up chat.

 KPH is based on daily kills and server time, the number reflects your KPH for the day.

+Chat cleaner will filter chat based on the chatchannel dropdown.
+Global killer will remove all of the non-toggleable globals.

-Adds a checkbox near chat button to filter chat based on channel dropdown.
-Currently doesn't work with custom chats.
+Cleaner doesn't work with custom chats atm.
 Uncheck the box to use custom chat.